larsjuhljensen/JensenLab/_pages/training_stringapp.md

 * layout and visually style the resulting networks
 * import external data and map them onto a network
 * perform enrichment analyses and visualize the results
+* merge and compare networks
+* select proteins by attributes
 * identify functional modules through network clustering
-* merge and compare networks

 ## Prerequisites